Applied-GeoSolutions/lidar2dems/_posts/2015-05-28-installation.md

 layout: page
 title: "Installation"
 category: doc
-date: 2015-05-28 21:00:45
+date: 2017-04-27 08:00:48
 order: 0
 ---

 The installation of lidar2dems itself is straightforward, as it only consists of a Python library and some scripts.
 However, there are several required dependencies that need a more manual process.
-These installation notes are for Ubuntu 14.04, but should work for most debian-based linux systems.
+These installation notes are for Ubuntu 14.04 or 16.04, but should work for most Debian-based linux systems.

 ## Easy Install
 For Ubuntu machines, save the [easy-install.sh](/lidar2dems/assets/easy-install.sh) script and run it in a temporary working directory (it can be deleted afterward).
 If the easy install process is sucessful, you can disregard the rest of these installation notes.